Consensys/armlet/README.md

 # Molen

-Molen is client for the Mythril Platform API based on Node.js.
+Molen is a Node.js client for the Mythril Platform API.
 According to [Final Fantasy Wiki][1], the Molen is an "Extremely rare golem with a body fashioned entirely of the purest mythril".